Kapo (1960; Gillo Pontecorvo)

 By Daniel Barnes

 Moreover, Spielberg’s Best Picture winner continued Hollywood’s ugly tendency to tell stories of oppressed races, religions, and cultures through the lens of a (usually white) privileged class that allows freedom and dignity to exist.
-It’s even more vexing to consider that at the time, this perspective on the Jewish Holocaust was primarily considered to be definitive, both historically and cinematically.
-That ignores the long history of films from around the world that already dealt with the brutal realities of the Holocaust, including director Gillo Pontecorvo’s 1960 debut movie Kapo.
+It’s even more vexing to consider that critics at the time considered this perspective on the Jewish Holocaust definitive, both historically and cinematically.
+That ignores the long history of films from around the world that already dealt with the brutal realities of the Holocaust.
+One of those films is director Gillo Pontecorvo’s 1960 debut Kapo.

 “The Nightmare of Selection”

 When Edith and her family arrive at the camp, they encounter the first of many brutal separation processes, as children get pried away from their parents.
-While Pontecorvo non-graphically treats the wanton murder and brutality at the camps with a queasy everyday-ness, the real horror in Kapo is in the “nightmare of selection,” a careless and easily fudged balance sheet of life and death whose maintenance often gets left to the prisoners themselves.
+While Pontecorvo non-graphically treats the wanton murder and brutality at the camps with a queasy everyday-ness, the real horror in Kapo is in the “nightmare of selection,” a careless and easily fudged balance sheet of life and death.

-Realizing the low value the Nazis place on them, the prisoners live in constant fear of inspection. <any try to exhibit usefulness that too easily crosses over into collaboration.
-Edith escapes execution by relinquishing her name and religion and assuming the identity of a dead thief named Nicole. “ She gets transferred to a work camp rather than perishing at Auschwitz alongside her parents.
+Realizing the low value the Nazis place on them, the prisoners live in constant fear of inspection.
+Many try to exhibit usefulness that easily crosses over into collaboration.
+For her part, Edith escapes execution by relinquishing her religion and assuming the identity of a dead thief named Nicole.
+Therefore, she gets transferred to a work camp rather than perishing at Auschwitz alongside her parents.
 Since the former Nicole was a criminal, she immediately occupies the highest perch in the social order of concentration camp prisoners, with Jews occupying the lowest rung.

 “Savagery Begetting Savagery”

 Kapo exhibits a lot of the classic pitfalls of a first film, many of which Pontecorvo would iron out in his follow-up picture, The Battle of Algiers.
-For example, the intrusive musical score, the idolatry effect of Strasberg’s too-perfect tears, the pointless romantic angle, and the weighty symbolism that occasionally lands with a crash.
+Out-of-place elements include the intrusive musical score, the idolatry effect of Strasberg’s too-perfect tears, the pointless romantic angle, and the weighty symbolism that occasionally lands with a crash.
 We don’t need Nicole to obtain a black cat named Faust to understand that she struck a Faustian bargain.

 However, the film, shot in gorgeously grainy black-and-white by cinematographer Alexasandar Sekulovic, also offers a clear-eyed look at savagery begetting savagery.
 It stands in stark contrast to the shameless tear-jerking of films like Life is Beautiful, The Book Thief and even Schindler’s List.
 In survive-at-all-costs mode, Nicole becomes first a whore for the Nazi guards and then a “kapo,” a sort of “house Nazi” who abuses and informs on her fellow prisoners in exchange for food and other favors.